Timeline in Bill Cosby's sexual assault case

 2002

-Cosby meets Constand at Philadelphia's Temple University, his alma mater, where she manages the women's basketball team and he serves as a celebrity booster and trustee.
+Cosby meets Constand at Temple University in Philadelphia, his alma mater, where she manages the women's basketball team and he serves as a celebrity booster and trustee.
 (The Associated Press does not usually identify people who say they are the victims of sexual assault, but Constand has agreed to allow her name to be used.)

 2004